HadrienGardeur/web-speech-recommended-voices/README.md

 * Both OS come with the same set of preloaded voices and downloadable voices than macOS.
 [Read the macOS section](#macOS) below for additional information about the voices available.
 * For an unknown reason, some preloaded voices are also listed twice but provide the same audio output.
-* Settings seem to hint at the ability to define a default voice per language (which would be excellent) but this is ruined by the fact that Safari marks all voices as being the default one.
 * All browsers need to run on the system webview which means that they're just a shell on top of Safari Mobile rather than truly different browsers.
 * This situation could change due to the Digital Market Act in Europe, forcing Apple to change its policy on third-party browsers and webviews.